c3lang/c3docs-old/docs/types.md

 ### C compatibility

-For C compatibility the following types are also defined when including std.cinterop
+For C compatibility the following types are also defined when including std::cinterop

 | Name         | c type             |
 | ------------ | ------------------:|